AlexWaygood/typeshed-stats/examples/example.md

 ### Statistics on the annotations in typeshed's stubs for `openpyxl`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 3,835
+    - Annotated parameters: 3,885
-    - Unannotated parameters: 393
+    - Unannotated parameters: 359
     - Explicit `Any` parameters: 12
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 225
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 221
 - Returns:
-    - Annotated returns: 1,283
+    - Annotated returns: 1,307
-    - Unannotated returns: 119
+    - Unannotated returns: 98
-    - Explicit `Any` returns: 9
+    - Explicit `Any` returns: 10
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 10
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 12
 - Variables:
     - Annotated variables: 4,047
     - Explicit `Any` variables: 3
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 387
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 377
 - Class definitions:
-    - Total class definitions: 606
+    - Total class definitions: 607
     - Class definitions with `Any`: 1
     - Class definitions marked as at least partially `Incomplete`: 21